Raicuparta/nomai-vr/README.md

 - A VR Headset;
 - VR controllers (not playable with a regular game controller);
 - A VR-Ready PC;
-- Steam and SteamVR installed and running prior to opening the game;
+- Steam and SteamVR installed (make sure SteamVR isn't running prior to running the game);
 - Strong VR legs (both due to the nature of the game, and due to the glitchiness of this VR implementation).

 ## VR Controller Inputs